anastang/portfolio/README.md

-# TechPortfolio
+# Portfolio

-This is my personal blog that was created from an open source code using Javascript &amp; React!
+This is my personal portfolio that was created using Javascript &amp; React!

 ### Deploying Application

-This application was deployed on my website: https://anastang.github.io/Portfolio/
+This application was deployed on my website: https://anastang.github.io/portfolio/